 Using an FM system or microphone can help all students hear you better.
 This is especially effective in saving your voice, but providing clear sound for all students-especially those with hearing problems.

 Follow up with students who are hearing impaired or are having trouble processing what they hear.
 This can sometimes be solved with a doctor’s appointment and hearing check.
 Sometimes adjusting your seating plan can be enough.
 You’ll have to adjust your expectations for each student and their individual circumstances.
+Ask hearing impaired students where they hear best in the classroom.
+Do not make assumptions.

 And on a personal note, don’t assume that someone with a hearing impairment doesn’t want to hear you.
 That is like assuming a blind person doesn’t want to see you.